Homeowner

 Do You Need Planning Permission for Roof Windows?

 So, do you need planning permission for roof windows?
-In most cases, the answer is, thankfully, no. Most roof windows and skylights won’t need planning permission, particularly if they are under a certain size.
+In most cases, the answer is, thankfully, no. Most new roof windows and skylights won’t need planning permission, particularly if they are under a certain size.

 If you are making very significant and visible changes to the exterior of your home, you may need planning permission.
 Similarly, you may also need to get planning permission if you are putting in the roof windows as part of a loft conversion, as you’ll likely need to change where your chimney and other pipes are located.
+It’s also worth checking if you live in a conservation area / A-listed building with permitted development rules.

 The key criteria under consideration, when it comes to planning permission, are the following:

-• Protrusion above the roof plane – if a roof window is going to protrude more than 150mm above the roof plane, planning permission will be required.
+• Protrusion above the roof plane – if a roof window is going to protrude more than 150mm above the existing roof plane, planning permission will be required.

 • Height above the highest point of the roof plane: the window should not add any extra height to the roof plane, but this is unlikely with a roof window.